2020–21 Washington State Cougars women's basketball team

 The 2020–21 Washington State Cougars women's basketball team represented Washington State University during the 2020–21 NCAA Division I women's basketball season.
-The Cougars, led by third year head coach Kamie Ethridge, played their home games at the Beasley Coliseum as members of the Pac-12 Conference.
+The Cougars, led by third-year head coach Kamie Ethridge, played their home games at the Beasley Coliseum as members of the Pac-12 Conference.

 Previous season

-The 2019–2020 edition of the WSU Courgars women's basketball team finished with a record of 11 wins and 20 losses.
-The Cougars finished Pac-12 Conference play with a record of 4 wins and 14 losses.
+The 2019–2020 edition of the WSU Cougars women's basketball team finished with a record of 11 wins and 20 losses.
+The Cougars finished Pac-12 Conference play with a record of four wins and 14 losses.
 This resulted in an 11th-place finish in the regular season conference standings.
-In the 2020 Pac-12 Conference women's basketball tournament the Cougars were defeated by the Oregon State Beavers in the tournament's first round.
+In the 2020 Pac-12 Conference women's basketball tournament, the Cougars were defeated by the Oregon State Beavers in the tournament's first round.
 The NCAA tournament and WNIT were cancelled due to the COVID-19 outbreak.